 - “Satellite workshop on Genome Evolution in Pathogen Transmission and Disease”, Japan, 2018

-- SMBE will provide financial support for up to 80% of the cost of each satellite meeting, up to a maximum of $40,000 USD per meeting (most meetings are funded at $20,000-$30,000 each).
-SMBE will cover the cost of plenary lectures, up to a maximum of $3,000 USD per lecture.
-A model of no more than 3 plenary lectures per satellite meeting is expected.
-A proposal containing more than 3 plenary lectures per meeting would require specific justification.
+- SMBE will provide financial support for up to 80% of the costs of each satellite meeting, up to a maximum of $40,000 USD per meeting (most meetings are funded at $20,000-$30,000 each).
+In addition, SMBE will cover the cost of 2 plenary lectures, up to a maximum of $3,000 USD per lecture.
+A proposal containing up to 3 plenary lectures per meeting is possible but it would require the extra cost to be included in the conference budget.
+Including more than 3 plenary lectures per meeting would require specific justification.

-- SMBE will provide financial support for up to 100% of the cost for the regional and interdisciplinary meetings, up to a maximum of $25,000 USD per meeting outside N. America, Europe and Japan and up to $10,000 USD for meetings in North America, Europe, or Japan.
+- SMBE will provide financial support for up to 100% of the costs for the regional and interdisciplinary meetings, up to a maximum of $25,000 USD per meeting outside US/Canada, Europe and Japan and up to $10,000 USD for meetings in US/Canada, Europe, or Japan.
 In addition, SMBE will cover the cost of plenary lectures, up to a maximum of $3,000 USD per lecture and a maximum of 2 plenary lectures per meeting.

 - A detailed projected budget, including the expected number of participants, travel/food/lodging costs, and registration fees must be submitted with the application.
 Please note that SMBE funds cannot be used for indirect costs or overhead costs.

 - At least one of the organizers must be a member of SMBE.
 Current SMBE Council members, or members who have rotated-off Council in the last calendar year, are not eligible to serve as meeting organizers or co-organizers.

 - For satellite meetings, timely topics not well represented in symposia of SMBE annual meetings will be favored over those that are already well represented at the annual meetings or previous SMBE satellite meetings.